The Homotopy Braces Formality Morphism: Several combinatorial operads given by graphs

 \begin{ex} The operadic bimodule $\SGra$ can be represented on the colored vector space $\Tpoly \oplus \Dpoly$.
 This means that there are maps

 in a way compatible with the left and right actions of $\Br$ and $\Gra$.
 This map sends a graph $\Gamma\in \SGra(m)$ to the map

-with the polydifferential operator $D_\Gamma(\cdots)$ as defined in \cite{K1}.
+with the multidifferential operator $D_\Gamma(\cdots)$ as defined in \cite{K1}.
 Concretely, we can naturally identify the graph $\Gamma$ (with, say, $n$ type II vertices) with an element of $\dGra(m+n)$.
-Then the polydifferential operator on the left is defined such that for functions $a_1,\dots, a_n$
+Then the multidifferential operator on the left is defined such that for functions $a_1,\dots, a_n$

 The action on the right is defined in example \ref{ex:GraactonTpoly} and we consider functions as zero-vector fields. \end{ex}